TomatenKuchenDEV/docs/docs/boostmessages.md

 ## Settings {#settings}

-### Boost message channel {#channel}
+### Boost message channel {#start-channel}

 The bot will send a message into this message once a user boosts the server for the first time.

-### Former boost message channel {#endchannel}
+### Former boost message channel {#end-channel}

-The bot will send a message into this channel once a user removes all it's boosts from the server.
+The bot will send a message into this channel once a user removes all its boosts from the server.

 ### Boost (end) message {#message}

-Setting for configuring the message which is sent once a user boosts the server for the first time or removes it's last boost.
+Setting for configuring the message which is sent once a user boosts the server for the first time, or removes its last boost.

 ## Variables {#vars}